The ominous fate of exomoons around hot Jupiters in the high-eccentricity migration scenario: Expectations based on semi-analytic arguments

 where we adopt $\eta=2.7$ \citep{2011ApJ...732...74G}.
 Finally, we should consider that, for survival of the moon, the lunar orbit should, evidently, at least be larger than $R_\planet$; in Figure~\ref{fig:semianalytic_noSRF}, we show a yellow dotted horizontal line indicating $r=R_\planet$.

 Figure~\ref{fig:semianalytic_noSRF}, which does not include additional SRFs, paints the following picture: even a relatively low-mass moon ($10^{-3}\,\mjup$; bottom panel) is able to effectively shield the planet, and prevent excitation of the planetary orbit, unless $a_\planetprim$ is large $(\gtrsim 5\,\au$).
+The shielding effect originates from an effective additional SRF acting on the orbit of the planet around the primary star.
+This SRF is due to the quadrupole moment of the moon, and causes the circulation of the planetary argument of pericenter, suppressing the ZLK oscillations.
 However, for large $a_\planetprim$ and low $m_\moon$, the excited planetary eccentricity is very high, and the planet is expected to be tidally disrupted, rather than to tidally migrate.
 Even if the planet manages to survive migration, the small Hill radius during the migration phase would imply that no moon could survive the process.

 The region in $a_\planetprim$ space that allows for the planetary migration never overlaps with the region in which the moon can remain bound to the planet.
-This is especially true for low-mass moons; for higher-mass moons the two regions get very close, but barely overlapping where $R_\planet \simeq r_{\mathrm{Hill},2}$, i.e. the planet's Hill radius is so small that no moon could feasibly remain in a stable orbit around it \citep{doming06}.
+This is especially true for low-mass moons; for higher-mass moons the two regions get closer, but still do not overlap, i.e., the planet's Hill radius is so small that no moon could feasibly remain in a stable orbit around it \citep{doming06}.

 For higher-mass moons ($0.1\mjup$; top panel), the shielding effect is much more severe, and even planets at $10\,\au$ are still affected by the presence of the moon.
 The planetary orbit can nevertheless become sufficiently eccentric to potentially tidally migrate if $a_\planetprim \sim 8\,\au$ (although the planet in that case is also close to being tidally disrupted).
 However, the Hill radius for that $a_\planetprim$ is sufficiently small that moons are not expected to survive the migration process.